CmdrVasquess/gamcro/README.md

 mechanisms.
 See section about Security.
 However, keep the following advise in mind:

+0. Don't use Gamcro while you have other browser windows or tabs open.
+   Currenty Gamcro has insufficient CSRF protection!

 1. Enter a passphrase to make sure that the TLS certificate's private key file is encrypted.